Intraductal papilloma is a small, noncancerous (benign)

 - Women who have abnormal cells in the biopsy

-Complications of surgery can include bleeding, infection, and anesthesia risks.
-If the biopsy shows cancer, you may need further surgery.
+Complications of surgery can include bleeding, infection, scarring, and anesthesia risks.
+If the biopsy shows cancer, you may need further surgery and treatment.

 When to Contact a Medical Professional